kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
 The main vulnerabilities of this proposal are:
-- That the snapshot session indirectly provides a principle with the authority to create a [SnapshotSessionRequest](#snapshotsessionrequest) CR, access to data in otherwise inaccessible VolumeSnapshots by simply naming
+- That the snapshot session indirectly provides a principal with the authority to create a [SnapshotSessionRequest](#snapshotsessionrequest) CR, access to data in otherwise inaccessible VolumeSnapshots by simply naming